What Is Generative AI? Definition, Applications, and Impact

 Generative AI models use neural networks to identify patterns in existing data to generate new content.
 Trained on unsupervised and semi-supervised learning approaches, organizations can create foundation models from large, unlabeled data sets, essentially forming a base for AI systems to perform tasks [1].

 Some examples of foundation models include LLMs, GANs, VAEs, and Multimodal, which power tools like ChatGPT, DALL-E, and more.
-ChatGPT draws data from GPT-3 and enables users to generate a story based on a prompt.
+ChatGPT draws data from GPT-3.5 or 4 and enables users to generate text based on a prompt.
 Another foundation model Stable Diffusion enables users to generate realistic images based on text input [2].

 Hear more about how generative AI works in this lecture from DeepLearning.AI's Generative AI for Everyone course: